unifiedstreaming/fmp4-ingest/README.md

   *   Ingest Media format (Audio/Video) and transport protocol
   *   Timed meta-data such as Captions and Ad Markers
   *   Authentication
-  *   Source Failover and synchronization
+  *   Source failover and synchronization

 The intent of this specification is to enable lower deployment times through reduced interop work and eliminate vendor lock in to proprietary or pre-integrated contribution interfaces.